Rising-Stars-by-Sunshine/STATS201_Polina/literature/Readme.md

+# 1.1.
+Understanding Literature at the Frontiers of Machine Learning for Social Science
-#Applying Machine Learning Algorithms for Detecting Misinformation Online
+# Applying Machine Learning Algorithms for Detecting Misinformation Online

 ![Whimsical Chart](https://static.us.edusercontent.com/files/ZacuVSVeAYum0N2wzAvRSvZI)
 Created with the help of Whimsical